-Liability coverage usually means damage to your property or possessions are covered under the outlined circumstances and causes.
+Liability coverage usually means damage to your property or possessions is covered under the outlined circumstances and causes.

 Unfortunately, the damage done by your dog is not covered by this.
 However, this doesn't apply to all circumstances.

-If your dog damages other people's property, the owner can likely file a claim.
+The owner can likely file a claim if your dog damages other people's property.
 Likewise, if someone else's dog damages your property, you'd be able to file a claim through their insurance.

 Take note that you'd most likely have to meet a deductible for damages caused by a dog before any claims are paid out.